react-ui-org/react-ui/src/components/Popover/README.md

 ## Controlled Popover

-To make it easier to implement the popover in your app, you can set the `popoverHelperId` prop to the same ID as the `popovertarget` of a trigger.
-This uses the browser Popover API and will control the popover by closing it when the trigger or backdrop is pressed.
+Popover API can be used to control visibility of Popover component.
+You need to set `id` on the trigger element and matching `popoverTargetId` attribute on the Popover component.
+This leverages the browser's Popover API to control the popover, automatically closing it when the trigger or the backdrop is pressed.

 ```docoff-react-preview
 React.createElement(() => {